CORONAVIRUS: Important Information

 How do I qualify?

-PAYE must have been set up by 28th February 2020
+PAYE must have been set up by 19th March 2020 - this is the extended deadline

 nanny must still be employed but not working